Veeru-Hebbal/Export-Sentinel-Image-coordinates-as-shapefile-for-a-given-point-coordinates-in-decimal-degrees/README.md

-# Export Sentinel Image Coordinates as Shapefile for a Given Point in Decimal Degrees
+# Export Sentinel-2 image tile coordinates as Shapefile for a Given Point in Decimal Degrees

 ## Description:
 This application enables users to export the corner coordinates of Sentinel-2 imagery tiles as a shapefile for a specified geographic location.
 By providing point coordinates in decimal degrees (longitude and latitude), along with parameters like date range and maximum cloud cover percentage, the tool identifies the intersecting Sentinel-2 tiles and generates shapefiles containing the bounding coordinates of these tiles.